Aros-Technology-Studio/AST-Aros-Financial-Paradigm/src/fee_distribution/README.md

 - **Responsibility**: Detects and blocks fraudulent emission triggers such as replay attacks, circular loops, and artificial saturation.

 ## Usage
-The `EmissionFraudPreventionService` scans every potential emission-triggering transaction before it is committed to the ledger.
+The `Fee DistributionFraudPreventionService` scans every potential emission-triggering transaction before it is committed to the ledger.